North Charlotte Street

 Background: This project does not include sidewalk, place making or utility improvements.
-City Council provided staff with additional guidance regarding the goals and expected deliverables from the Charlotte Street planning process.
+City Council provided staff with guidance regarding the goals and expected deliverables from the Charlotte Street planning process.
 The amended adopted resolution from April 24, 2018 can be found here (page 4).

 The PED Committee of Council recommended that the project should focus on transportation improvements that make it a safer place for all.
 The preferred design goal for the corridor should be a road diet that provides space for bicycle and pedestrian improvements and encourages safer speeds.
 The design should include other spot improvements to the corridor like crosswalks and curb closings.
 Through this design process staff should analyze what they can accomplish to meet these goals within the existing budget of $1.25 million.

 Staff will also review the current overlay district zoning for the corridor and report back to PED (and Council) with an update regarding the appropriateness of the current zoning, keeping in mind the goals of the upcoming Comprehensive Plan, and the redevelopment potential for parcels in the corridor.
 Council directed staff to include a consideration of options for addressing any needed amendments to the overlay, keeping in mind the constraints of current and future City budgets.

 What is the next step for North Charlotte Street?

 Staff has begun to operationalize the directions given by City Council.
 We have developed the internal project management structure.
 We will continue to engage with stakeholders in the planning and decision making progress.
 Charlotte Street businesses and community members will remain a vital component in this project's success.

 You can expect the first public meeting for this project to be scheduled between December 2018 to January 2019.
 More information will be shared as the schedule develops.
 To get updates on meetings and process check out this site or sign up for emails below.